 a snake on the outside of the jar.

-The Kathiskos is personal to your household and variation is to be expected.
+The Kadiskos is personal to your household and variation is to be expected.

 Each Deipnon, the jar can be emptied and cleaned.
 The contents can be emptied outside, preferably in your garden or in a composter.
 A potted plant works well – especially one where herbs or food for the family will be grown.
 This helps complete a cycle where Zeus Ktesios is offered some of your family's food in thanks for His protection and the offerings are then used to grow more food for the family to consume.
 If this is not something you can do, don't feel as if you are doing it wrong.
 Do the best you can, but most importantly, do it consistently.
 You will get more out of regular worship with a good heart than sporadic worship done “perfectly.”

-also, it's debatable that ambrosia would be something like mead, not spring water.
+Also, it's arguable that ambrosia would be something like mead, not spring water.